-YTD, Priority 1 Response Time Performance was 73.6%, marking a 2.1% point improvement over the same period in 2016.
+Priority 1 Response Time Performance

+was 71.9% in 20178, marking a 1% point increase from 2016 levels.

 Additionally, EPS evaluates its performance against less urgent police calls, classified as priority 2, 3, 4, and 5.
 Each of these priority levels have an associated timed target, which range from 12 to 180 minutes.
 EPS targets that these respective timed targets are met 80% of the time.